bobvawter/cacheroach/doc/cacheroach_file.md

 ```
   -c, --config string   the location to load configuration data from (default "$HOME/.cacheroach/config")
   -h, --help            help for file
-      --tenant string   sent the tenant to use if one is not present in the logged-in scope
+  -t, --tenant string   sent the tenant to use if one is not present in the logged-in scope
 ```

 ### Options inherited from parent commands